ac427/ex280/05-Configure_pod_scheduling.md

 bnginx-76dc54cd74-t2lxp   1/1     Running   0          5s
 ```

+You can also update the deployment with `oc edit deployment bnginx` and update the yaml file

 #### You can also create a project with nodeSelector.
 All the resources will be created on node with label env=test in below example